 We are an offshore shallow-water drilling contractor providing worldwide offshore drilling services to the oil and gas industry.
 Our primary business is the ownership, contracting and operation of jack-up rigs for operation in shallow-water areas (i.e., in water depths up to approximately 400 feet), including the provision of related equipment and work crews to conduct oil and gas drilling and workover operations for exploration and production customers.
-As of March 31, 2023, we had a total of 22 premium jack-up rigs, including one rig which was "warm stacked", and had agreed to purchase two additional premium jack-up rigs under construction.
+As of June 30, 2023, we had a total of 22 premium jack-up rigs and had agreed to purchase two additional premium jack-up rigs under construction.